dwwatson1/coronavirus_pandemic_playbook/README.md

 X_test_scaled = X_scaler.transform(X_test)
 ```

-We initialize the random forest classifier and fit the model.
+We initialize the random forest regressor and fit the model.
 We set n_estimators to 128 because best practice is to use between 64 and 128 forests.
 Generally, the higher the number, the stronger and more stable the predictions are.
 Given that this is a test model, it is reasonable to assume the model might be able to handle 128 forests.

 ```
 rf_model = RandomForestRegressor(n_estimators=128, random_state=1)